-536 FOUNDATIONS AND ELEMENTS OF ADAPTED PHYSICAL EDUCATION Principles, components, and strategies necessary in providing motor activities for handi-capped students via application of a neuro-developmental model and alternative methods.
-Three hour lecture.

-541 ADVANCED ATHLETIC INJURY MANAGEMENT 4 credits (30 clinical hours) Prerequisites.
+- 536 FOUNDATIONS AND ELEMENTS OF ADAPTED PHYSICAL EDUCATION 3 credits Principles, components, and strategies necessary in providing motor activities for handi-capped students via application of a neuro-developmental model and alternative methods. ree hour lecture. - ADVANCED ATHLETIC INJURY MANAGEMENT 4 credits (30 clinical hours) Prerequisites.
 3100:208/209, 5550:240.
-Advanced athletic training techniques for the student desiring to become a certified athletic trainer according to the regulations of the National Athletic Trainers Association.

-THERAPEUTIC MODALITIES AND EQUIPMENT IN SPORTS MEDICINE 3 credits (30 clinical hours) Prerequisites: 3'00:208/209, 5550:240.
-Purpose is to develop techniques and skills among sports medicine personnel in the selection and implementation of therapeutic modalities and the equipment used in the rehabilitation of injuries to athletes.

-ASSESSMENT AND EVALUATION IN ADAPTED PHYSICAL EDUCATION Prerequisite: Permission of adviser.
-Investigation analysis, and selection of appropriate assessment instruments, as well as methodology for determining instructional objectives and activities.
-3 credits (20 clinical hours)

-ities for handicapped students.
+Advanced athletic training techniques for the student desiring to become a certified athletic trainer according to the regulations of the National Athletic Trainers Association. - THERAPEUTIC MODALITIES AND EQUIPMENT IN 542 SPORTS MEDICINE 3 credits (30 clinical hours) Prerequisites: 3100:208/209, 5550:240, Purpose is to develop techniques and skills among sports medicine personnel in the selection and implementation of therapeutic modalities and the equipment used in the rehabilitation of injuries to athletes. - ASSESSMENT AND EVALUATION IN ADAPTED PHYSICAL EDUCATION 551 3 credits (20 clinical hours) Prerequiste: Permission of adviser.
+Investigation analysis, and selection of appropriate assess-ment instruments, as well as methodology for determining instructional objectives and activ-ities for handicapped students.
 Three hour lecture.

-555 MOTOR DEVELOPMENT OF SPECIAL POPULATIONS 3 credits Prerequisites: Permission of adviser.
-Task analysis essential to structuring activity sequences for motor skills and lifetime fitness activities for handicapped children.
-Three hour lecture.
+590.1.2 WORKSHOP

-590,1,2 WORKSHOP 1-3 credits Practical, intensive, and concentrated involvement with current curricular practices in areas related to physical education.

-593 EDUCATIONAL INSTITUTES AND FOUNDATIONS 1-4 credits Practical experience with current research or curricular practices involving expert resource per-son with physical education, and usually financed by private or public funding.

-ADMINISTRATION OF PHYSICAL EDUCATION, ATHLETICS AND INTRAMURALS 3 credits Techniques of organization, administration and evaluation of physical education, athletics, and intramural programs, Policies and procedures for K-12 program are emphasized.

-- 603 CURRICULUM PLANNING IN HEALTH AND PHYSICAL EDUCATION 2 credits Analysis of objectives, procedures and trends in curricula and principles and procedures for developing sound programs. - 605 PHYSIOLOGY OF MUSCULAR ACTIVITY AND EXERCISESunctions of body systems and physiological effects of exercise.
-Laboratory experiences, lectures, discussions. - 506 STATISTICS: QUANTITATIVE AND QUALITATIVE METHODS 3 credits Prerequisite: 5100:640.
-Research methods/designs, statistics (application and interpretation), use of computers and appropriate software as they relate to various disciplines in the area of physical activity. - 608 SUPERVISION OF PHYSICAL EDUCATION 2 credits Principles involved in supervision of physical education service programs.
-Procedures and techniques of supervision of service classes at elementary, junior high and senior high school levels. - 609 MOTIVATIONAL ASPECTS OF PHYSICAL ACTIVITY3 credits Analysis of factors influencing motivation of motor performance with emphasis on competition, audience effects, aggression. - 680 SPECIAL TOPICS IN HEALTH AND PHYSICAL EDUCATION 2-4 credits (May be repeated) Prerequisite: permission of instructor.
-Group study of special topics in health and physical education and sports medicine. - 695 FIELD EXPERIENCE: MASTER'S Prerequisite: permission of adviser.
+- 1-3 credits Practical, intensive, and concentrated involvement with current curricular practices in areas related to physical education - 593 EDUCATIONAL INSTITUTES AND FOUNDATIONS 1-4 credits Practical experience with current research or curricular practices involving expert resource per-son with physical education, and usually financed by private or public funding. - SUPERVISION AND ADMINISTRATION OF PHYSICAL AND HEALTH EDUCATION, RECREATION AND DANCE This course includes techniques of organization, administration and evaluation of education, recreation and dance programs, as well as administrative policies at the elementary, sec-3 credits ondary, and college levels 602 MOTOR BEHAVIOR 3 credits - This course communicates knowledge of current research in human movement from a motor development and motor learning perspective.
+Individualizing teacher-coach decision-making based on skill analysis. - PHYSICAL EDUCATION AND HEALTH EDUCATION: INSTRUCTIONAL STRATEGIES 603 3 credits Discussion of curriculum development and instructional strategies for developing and implementing sound program(s). - CURRENT ISSUES IN PHYSICAL EDUCATION 3 credits This course represents a planned experience in interpretation and articulation of information within the context of selected aspects of current issues in sport. - PHYSIOLOGY OF MUSCULAR ACTIVITY AND EXERCISE 605 3 credits unctions of body systems and physiological effects of exercise.
+Laboratory experiences, lectures, discussions, - STATISTICS: QUANTITATIVE AND QUALITATIVE METHODS 3 credits Prerequisite: 5100 640.
+Research methods/designs, statistics (application and interpretation), use of computers and appropriate software as they relate to various disciplines in the area of physical activity - MOTIVATIONAL ASPECTS OF PHYSICAL ACTIVITY 609 Analysis of factors influencing motivation of motor performance with emphasis on competition, audience effects, aggression. - 680 SPECIAL TOPICS IN HEALTH AND PHYSICAL EDUCATION 2-4 credits (May be repeated) Prerequisite: permission of instructor.
+Group study of special topics in health and physical education and sports medicine.

+695 FIELD EXPERIENCE: MASTER'S

+Prerequisite: permission of adviser.
 Participation in a work experience related to physical education.
 The experience may not be part of current position.
-Documentation of project required. - 697 INDEPENDENT STUDY 1-3 credits Prerequisite: Permission of adviser.
+Documentation of project required.

+- 1-3 credits INDEPENDENT STUDY 697 Prerequisite: Permission of adviser.
 In-depth analysis of current practices or problems related to physical education.
-Documentation of the study required. - 698 MASTER'S PROBLEM Prerequisite: permission of adviser.
+Documentation of the study required. - 2-4 credits MASTER'S PROBLEM 698 Prerequisite of Frontering Prerequisite: permission of adviser.
 In-depth study of a research problem in education.
-Student must be able to demonstrate critical and analytical skills in dealing with a problem in physical education. - 699 MASTER'S THESIS

-Prerequisite: permission of adviser.
+Student must be able to demonstrate critical and analytical skills in dealing with a problem in physical education. - 4-6 credits MASTER'S THESIS 699 Prerequisite: permission of adviser.
 In-depth research investigation.
-Student must be able to demonstrate necessary competencies to deal with a research problem in physical education.
+Student must be able demonstrate necessary competencies to deal with a research problem in physical education.